 All female students are eligible to apply to be in a Girls Only Homegroup and there are no entry requirements for the program other than the enrolment criteria outlined by the Department, which is applied for all enrolment positions offered by the school.

 Enrolment application forms are available directly from the Principal or Transition Coordinator of your child’s primary school.
 If you are in a Government School, you should receive these forms around April.
-Students from Independent or Religious schools need to contact Williamstown High School directly for an enrolment package.
+Students from Independent or Non-Government Schools need to contact Williamstown High School directly for an enrolment package.

-You need to specify on the enrolment form whether your child would like to be in the Girls Only Homegroups.
+You need to specify on the enrolment form whether your child would like to preference to be in the Girls Only Homegroup.

 Enquiries can be made to;